 With lower temperatures comes an increased risk of hypothermia and frostbite.
 Consider breaking up larger projects into smaller tasks.
 Reducing exposure to the cold and wind greatly improves worker safety.

 2) Wear Appropriate Clothing

 Avoid slips and falls by wearing proper nonslip footwear.
-It is important to dress in layers including a heavy coat, sweatshirt, hats and thermals.
+It is important to dress in layers including a heavy coat, sweatshirt, hats, and thermals.
 Encouraging employees to dress appropriately for winter weather helps to prevent illness and injury.

 3) Inspect and Prepare Vehicles

 Before heading into the cold season, all work vehicles should be inspected to guarantee that they are in working order.
-It’s important to include a emergency kit in all vehicles to aid in winter weather prevention and response.
+It’s important to include an emergency kit in all vehicles to aid in winter weather prevention and response.

 Cold Weather Digging Made Easy with Ecotech

-Ecotech is committed to delivering the highest level of safety while complying with government health, safety laws and regulations.
+Ecotech is committed to delivering the highest level of safety while complying with government health, safety laws, and regulations.
 We pride ourselves on promptness, reliability, and customer service.
 With Ecotech, unlock a safe, non-destructive, and cost-efficient digging solution partner.